-Additionally, all Johns Hopkins Medicine employees are required to wear a surgical, procedural, or cloth face mask while working in any Johns Hopkins Medicine facility.
-More information »
+Due to limited supply at this time, medical masks will be prioritized for the health care setting.
+All Johns Hopkins Medicine employees are required to wear a surgical, procedural, or cloth face mask while working in any Johns Hopkins Medicine facility.

 If you are told to self-quarantine, even if you are not symptomatic, stay home.